AvonleaFisher/Creating-a-Binary-Classifier-to-Predict-Voter-Participation-in-Presidential-Elections/README.md

 # Creating a Binary Classifier to Predict Voter Participation in Presidential Elections

-<b>Author:<b> Avonlea Fisher
+<b>Author:</b> Avonlea Fisher

-<b>Blog Post:<b> https://medium.com/analytics-vidhya/creating-a-binary-classifier-to-predict-eligible-voter-participation-in-presidential-elections-9e882fc5da51
+<b>Blog Post:</b> https://medium.com/analytics-vidhya/creating-a-binary-classifier-to-predict-eligible-voter-participation-in-presidential-elections-9e882fc5da51

 ## Introduction
 The aim of this project is to build a binary classification model for predicting whether an eligible voter did not vote in the 2016 presidential election, using  a selection of data from the 2018 General Social Survey.
 The General Social Survey collects demographic, behavioral, and attitudinal data on a large and diverse sample of US respondents.
 The dataset used in this project was created by selecting variables from the survey using the GSS Data Explorer and can be accessed [here](https://gssdataexplorer.norc.org/projects/86577/extracts).
 Note: you must create a GSS Data Explorer account to download the data.